ibm-cloud-docs/codeengine/job-update.md

 ## Updating a job from the console
 {: #update-job-ui}

 When a job is in ready state, you can update the job.
-Let's update the `myjob` job that you created previously to change the container image from `icr.io/codeengine/firstjob` to `icr.io/codeengine/testjob` and then subsequently update an environment variable.
-When a request is sent to this `icr.io/codeengine/testjob` sample job, the job reads the environment variable `TARGET` and prints `"Hello ${TARGET}!"`.
+Let's update the `myjob` job that you created previously to change the greeting and environment variables output by updating an environment variable.
+When a request is sent to this `icr.io/codeengine/helloworld` sample job, the job reads the environment variable `TARGET` and prints `"Hello ${TARGET}!"`.
 If this environment variable is empty, `"Hello World!"` is returned.
-For more information about the code that is used for this example, see [`testjob`](https://github.com/IBM/CodeEngine/tree/main/testjob){: external}.
+For more information about the code that is used for this example, see [`helloworld`](https://github.com/IBM/CodeEngine/tree/main/helloworld){: external}.

 1. Navigate to your job page.
     * From the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, click the name of your project.
 Click **Jobs** to work with your jobs and job runs.
     * From the Jobs page, click the **Jobs** tab, and click the name of the job that you want to update.

-2. From the **Configuration** tab, update the image reference of your job.
-Provide the name of your image or configure an image.
-Update the name of the image from `icr.io/codeengine/firstjob` to `icr.io/codeengine/testjob`.
-Click **Deploy**.
-3. Click **Submit job**.
-4. From the Submit job pane, accept all the default values, and click **Submit job** again to run your job.
-5. By [viewing job logs from the console](/docs/codeengine?topic=codeengine-logging&interface=ui#view-appjobfunctionlogs-ui) for this job, the output of the job is `Hello World!`.
-6. To update the job again and add an environment variable, navigate to your job page.
-7. Click **Environment variables** to open the tab and then click **Add environment variable**.
+2. From the **Configuration > Environment variables** tab, click **Add environment variable**.
 Add a literal environment variable with the name of `TARGET` with a value of `Sunshine`.
-The `icr.io/codeengine/testjob` outputs the message, `Hello <value_of_TARGET>!>`.
+The `icr.io/codeengine/helloworld` outputs the message, `Hello <value_of_TARGET>!>`.
+3. Click **Add** to add your environment variable.
-8. Click **Done**.
+4. Click **Deploy**.
-9. Click **Save** to save the update to the job.
-10. Click **Submit job** to submit the updated job.
+5. Click **Submit job**.
-11. From the Submit job pane, this time change the CPU value to one of the valid CPU choices for the specified memory.
+6. From the Submit job pane, this time change the CPU value to one of the valid CPU choices for the specified memory.
 Notice that you must use [valid memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).
 Click **Submit job** again to run this job.
 The system displays the status of your job on the Job details page.
 Notice the updated CPU value in the `Configuration` section of the job details.
-12. By [viewing job logs from the console](/docs/codeengine?topic=codeengine-logging&interface=ui#view-appjobfunctionlogs-ui) for this job, the output of the updated job is `Hello Sunshine!`.
+19. By [viewing job logs from the console](/docs/codeengine?topic=codeengine-logging&interface=ui#view-appjobfunctionlogs-ui) for this job, the output of the updated job is `Hello Sunshine!`.

 ## Updating a job with the CLI
 {: #update-job-cli}